-Security may be taken in real or immovable property in Québec through a hypothec or in any other province through a mortgage or charge.
+Security may be taken in real or immovable property through a mortgage or charge or, in Québec, through a hypothec.
 In each case, the secured party must register its security against the property in question in order to protect its security interest and ensure its priority as against third parties.